Effects of local mutations in quadratic iterations: Acknowledgments

 \section{Acknowledgments}

-This work is supported by a Research, Scholarship and Creative Activities Academic Year Undergraduate Research Experience (Longbotham), and by a Simons Foundation Collaborative Grant for Mathematicians (R\v{a}dulescu).
-We would like to thank Dr. Luis Zapata Ortiz for the useful conversations at SMB 2019.
+We would like to thank Dr.~Luis Zapata Ortiz and Dr.~John Lowengrub for the useful conversations.
+This work is supported by a Research, Scholarship and Creative Activities Academic Year Undergraduate Research Experience (Longbotham), by a Simons Foundation Collaborative Grant for Mathematicians and an AMS-Simons PUI Faculty Grant (R\v{a}dulescu). \\